 Grand Valley State University educates students to shape their lives, their professions and their societies.
 The university contributes to the enrichment of society through excellent teaching, active scholarship and public service.
 At Grand Valley State University, we value effective teaching, liberal education, scholarship, university and community, and service.

 Established in 1960, Grand Valley State University is a comprehensive university serving students from all 83 Michigan counties and dozens of other states and foreign countries.
-The university attracts more than 24,400 students with its high quality programs and state-of-the-art facilities.
+The university attracts 25,000 students with its high quality programs and state-of-the-art facilities.
 Grand Valley provides a fully accredited liberal undergraduate and graduate education.